Skip to main content

 New classifications are now in place to help parents and carers identify video games with gambling-like content.

-On 22 September 2024, the Australian Government has changed the way games are classified so that video games with:
+On 22 September 2024, the Australian Government changed the way games are classified.
+Video games with:

-• in-game purchases with an element of chance such as paid loot boxes are classified as M (not recommended for children under 15 years of age)
+• in-game purchases with an element of chance, such as paid loot boxes, are classified as M and not recommended for children under 15 years of age

-• simulated gaming, such as casino-style games – are legally restricted to adults and classified as R18+ as a minimum.
+• simulated gaming, such as casino-style games, are legally restricted to adults and classified as R 18+.

 These changes apply to video games on computers, gaming consoles, phones and tablets.